 "A person's a person no matter how small" Dr. Seuss

-My name is Maddie and NICU Cheer is my passion project that came about after my husband Aaron and I had a premature baby in 2016 and we saw a need for something that could brighten a NICU parent’s day.
+My name is Maddie and NICU Cheer is my passion project that came about after my husband Aaron and I had a premature baby in 2016 and we saw a need for something that could brighten a NICU parent’s day especially on special celebration days.

 We have two wonderful kids.
 Lillian is our rainbow baby who was born full term in 2014 + Ashton who was born prematurely at 30 weeks in 2016.
 They are the light of our lives.
-Lily is in school now and Ashton is attending a specialist daycare where he's thriving.
-He still has ongoing hospital and specialist visits with multiple departments across two hospitals as we strive to get a diagnosis for his extreme fatigue, and checks ups on his laryngomalacia, subglottic stenosis, brain bleeds, innocent heart murmur and more.
+Lily is in school now and Ashton is started at a specialist school in 2022.
+He still has ongoing hospital and specialist visits with multiple departments across two hospitals as we work towards a diagnosis.
 He is so happy despite it all and cracks us up daily with his mischievous ways.

 My wonderfully supportive husband Aaron is a news photographer and we are so lucky to have him.
 It is such a cliché, but he truly is our rock and none of this would be possible without him.
-In my life pre-children I worked as a lawyer and it was always my honour to work for the Aboriginal and Torres Strait Islander communities of Queensland and Victoria, but after Ashton’s birth his appointments kept me too busy for the first 3.5 years to return to traditional work, so I was able to pour all of my energy into NICU Cheer and now it has been become not only my passion, but my full-time role - albeit for no pay.
-It's super cheesy, but I really just do feel like it is mu calling and I couldn't love bringing cheer to other NICU families any more.
-The long term plan is to hopefully one day secure funding for
+In my life pre-children I worked as a lawyer and it was always my honour to work for the Aboriginal and Torres Strait Islander communities of Queensland and Victoria, but after Ashton’s birth his appointments kept me too busy to return to that role.
+Then I started NICU Cheer and I've left my law career long behind and switched to working in Covid testing (to pay the bills) and focus the rest of my time and energy on pouring love into NICU Cheer!
+It unexpectedly took off right from the start and we've continued to expand each year and I absolutely love being able to bring cheer to other NICU families.

 "Do what you love and you will never work a day in your life!"